FluxxCode/ImGui-Markup/doc/items.md

 ---
 ## PanelStyle
 ### Description:
-The panel style is used to change the apperance of a panel.
+The panel style is used to change the appearance of a panel.
 Keep in mind that the PanelStyle can only be created inside a panel.
 The last defined PanelStyle is used if several are defined within a single panel.
 ### Attributes:
 | Name | Type | Description | Default Value |
 | --- | --- | --- | --- |